avecplezir/distribution-based-connectivity/README.md

 # Usage

-The code in this repository implements the curve-finding procedure for the various methods for Dense nets and the Ensembling procedure with Weight Adjusment as discribed in the paper.
+The code in this repository implements the curve-finding procedure for the various methods for Dense ReLU nets and VGG16, and the Ensembling procedure with Weight Adjusment as discribed in the paper.

 ## Curve Finding